UNLV Excellence Scholarship

 - You must submit official SAT or ACT scores to UNLV by November 1.
 Scores are considered official when submitted to UNLV directly from the College Board or ACT program, or when they appear on an official high school transcript.
 Unofficial test scores, including scores hand-delivered to the Financial Aid and Scholarships or Admissions offices, will not count toward consideration for scholarships.

-- Up to 130 credit hours of consecutive enrollment
+- Up to 130 credit hours or 8 semesters of consecutive enrollment, whichever comes first

 - Limited funds are available: Award priority is provided to previous award recipients who completed the FAFSA by Nov.
 1 who have met the award parameters